Wisdom of Committees: An Overlooked Approach To Faster and More Accurate Models: From Ensembles to Cascades

 \subsection{Confidence Function}

-We empirically show that the higher the confidence score $g(\alpha)$ is, the more likely the prediction given by $\alpha$ is correct.
-In Sec 4.1, we define the confidence function as the maximum probability in the predicted distribution.
-Other than that, the following metrics can also indicate the prediction confidence: the gap between the largest and second largest logits, the gap between the largest and second largest probabilities, and the (negative) entropy of the distribution.

-Given a set of images, we select the top-$k\%$ images with highest confidence scores.
+The higher the confidence score $g(\alpha)$ is, the more likely the prediction given by $\alpha$ is correct.
+In Sec~4.1, we compare different choices for the confidence function in Figure~\ref{fig:correctnes}.
+For a specific confidence function, we select the top-$k\%$ images with highest confidence scores.
 Then we compute the classification accuracy within the selected images.
 If a higher confidence score indicates that the prediction is more likely to be correct, the accuracy should drop as as $k$ increases.

-For a EfficientNet-B0 model trained on ImageNet, we sweep $k$ from 0 to 100 and compute the accuracy within the selected top-$k\%$ images from the ImageNet validation set.
+Figure~\ref{fig:correctnes} is generated with a EfficientNet-B0 model trained on ImageNet, where we sweep $k$ from 0 to 100 and compute the accuracy within the selected top-$k\%$ images from the ImageNet validation set.
+When $k=100$, all the images are selected so the accuracy is exactly the accuracy of EfficientNet-B0 (77.1\%).
+The `Upper Bound' curve represents the best possible performance for the metric.
+It has 100\% accuracy when $k \leq 77.1$, \ie, all the selected images are correctly classified.
+The accuracy starts to drop when $k$ becomes larger, since some misclassified images are inevitably chosen.
+We observe all the metrics demonstrate reasonably good performance in estimating how likely a prediction is correct, where the entropy performs slightly worse than other metrics.

-As shown in Figure~\ref{fig:correctnes}, the accuracy drops as more images are selected.
-This empirically shows that predictions with a higher confidence score are more likely to be correct.
-All the metrics demonstrate reasonably good performance, where the entropy performs slightly worse than other metrics.
-The logit gap performs the best when $k < 60$.
-When $k$ becomes larger, the maximum probability and probability gap performs the best.
+We also compare the performance of the cascade of ViT-B-224 and ViT-L-224 on ImageNet with different confidence functions in Table~\ref{table:ViT-confidence-func}.
+For each confidence function, we set the threshold such that the cascade has a similar throughput when using different confidence functions ($\sim$409 images per second).
+We observe that the cascade achieves a similar accuracy with different confidence functions.